willofindie/vscode-cssvar/README.md

 - `cssvar.enableGotoDef`: `boolean`
   - Enable VScode's Goto Definition feature for CSS Variables
   - If this config is changed, reload VSCode window.

-*`cssvar.files` should contain relative/absolute path from
-your workspace root folder.*

 Following are defaults, which you can override in your User `settings.json` or Workspace `settings.json`.